Trump, EU clash over trade at G7 opening

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Biarritz, France: US President Donald Trump and EU leaders exchanged trade war threats on Saturday as they arrived in France for a G7 summit of wealthy democracies overshadowed by trans-Atlantic tensions before it had even begun.
+BIARRITZ, France: US President Donald Trump and EU leaders exchanged trade war threats Saturday as they arrived in France for a G7 summit of wealthy democracies overshadowed by trans-Atlantic tensions before it had even begun.

 "Trade wars will lead to recession, while trade deals will boost the economy," EU Council President Donald Tusk said in Biarritz, the chic Atlantic resort chosen by French host President Emmanuel Macron to stage the annual meeting.